 Five Challenges for a Self-Sufficient Team

 Great teams can self-organize, self-start, and work self-sufficiently.
-And the right project management approach can enable this proactivity — but first, we have to understand some of the fundamental challenges that keep teams from working independently.
+And the right project management approach can enable this proactivity — but first, we have to understand some of the fundamental challenges that might keep teams from working independently.

 A self-sufficient team is an empowered work unit and can function optimally with minimal or no supervision.

-What challenges inhibit the self-sufficiency of a team?
+What challenges inhibit a team’s self-sufficiency?

 - Lack of product vision.